TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Related Works

 \section{Related Works}

 Previous work has explored methods of learning from observation-only demonstrations, providing agents with task-relevant supervision when environmental rewards are sparse or inaccessible.

-\textbf{Action recovery.} Model-based approaches~\citep{nair2017combining,torabi2018behavioral,pathak2018zero,edwards2019imitating,Radosavovic2021, fan2022minedojo,baker2022video,liu2022plan,ramos2023sample} attempt to recover missing actions in expert demonstrations by training inverse dynamics models from online exploration data, and apply behavioral cloning on annotated videos.
-However, these methods necessitate the collection of vast amounts of transition data to train reliable action-recovery models, and this training must be performed iteratively online to ensure the state distribution of the expert demonstrations is adequately covered.
-Such a delicate and unstable process limits their practical deployment in potential real-world robotic scenarios.
+\textbf{Action Recovery.} Model-based approaches~\citep{nair2017combining,torabi2018behavioral,pathak2018zero,edwards2019imitating, Radosavovic2021, fan2022minedojo,baker2022video,liu2022plan,ramos2023mimicking} aim to recover missing actions in expert demonstrations by learning inverse dynamics models from online interaction data, followed by behavioral cloning on the recovered action labels.
+In practice, training reliable inverse dynamics models requires large amounts of transition data and typically involves iterative online data collection to sufficiently cover the state distribution of expert demonstrations.
+These requirements make the overall pipeline data-intensive and sensitive to exploration quality, which can limit its applicability in real-world robotic settings.

 \textbf{Inverse RL.} Instead of explicitly recovering actions for behavior cloning, Inverse RL aims to build reward functions from expert demonstrations (and online interactions if needed) to guide policy updates within a standard RL paradigm.
 Trajectory-matching methods~\citep{dadashi2020primal,yang2019imitation,jaegle2021imitation,chen2021learning,haldar2023watch,liu2024imitation} measure rollout–expert similarity as a reward signal, while adversarial imitation learning~\citep{ho2016generative,torabi2018generative} trains a discriminator to distinguish agent from expert transitions.
 With the advance of generative models, some recent works ~\citep{escontrela2023video,huang2024diffusion} train video generation models and take the likelihood of rollout frames produced by this model as the reward.
 Despite the progress of these methods, they face challenges such as high online computational cost~\citep{haldar2023watch,escontrela2023video}, training instability~\citep{ho2016generative}, or reward hacking~\citep{escontrela2023video}.